focustree/starknet.dart/packages/starknet/README.md

 NETWORK=devnet dart test -t integration
 ```

-### Release a new version to pub.dev

-You simply need to create a PR where you:

-1. Bump the package version
-2. Add an entry to the `CHANGELOG`

-Make sure it passes all the CI tests, then merge it to release a new version of the package.

 ### Generate freezed model classes

 To avoid writing too much boilerplate, we use the [freezed](https://github.com/rrousselGit/freezed) library to automatically generate serializer logic.